uikit/uikit-site/docs/pages/navbar.md

 ## Multiple navigations

 You can place more than one navigation inside a navbar container.
-That way you can have a left aligned, a centered and a right aligned navigation inside the same navbar.
+That way you can have a left-aligned, a centered and a right-aligned navigation inside the same navbar.

 ```html
 <nav class="uk-navbar-container" uk-navbar>